Tom Dooley - Hang Down Your Head and Cry

 Trying to figure out the ballad of Tom Dooley (Tom Dula) I found a book by John Foster West.
 He was a distant cousin of the girl killed in the Tom Dooley mystery, Laura Foster.

 She was said by many to be very beautiful.
 Tom, too, was dark and handsome with curly hair.
-This took place in 1866 so that is pretty distant but having been gathering information from all sources with the stories beyond numerous and different, proposes many hypothesis.
+This took place in 1866 so that is pretty distant but has been gathering information from all sources with the stories beyond numerous and different, proposes many hypotheses.

 A Stranger Among Them - Did a Complete Stranger Get Tom Dula Hung?